radish-es/casebook-property/content/units/lessons/unit01.md

 type: lesson
 title: "Origin Stories: Property, Sovereignty and Imperialism"
 short: Unit 1
-description: "Our course begins by examining different origins stories: stories about the origins or sources of property, but at the same time stories about the origins of 'Canada' and, before that, British North America and the broader British empire."
+description: "Our course begins by examining different origins stories: about the origins or sources of property, but also stories about the origins of 'Canada' and, before that, British North America and the broader British empire.
+It locates these stories in the early colonial period and situates property at this time around encounters between Indigenous and European nations. "
 weight: 1
 classdate: 23 Sept / 28 Sept / 5 Oct 2026
 image: /imgs/harris-1749.jpg